wp-slimstat/wp-slimstat/README.md

 3. Click on **Install Now** under WP Slimstat Analytics and then activate the plugin
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
 5. Go to Slimstat > Settings > Maintenance tab > MaxMind IP to Country section and click on "Install GeoLite DB" to detect your visitors' countries based on their IP addresses
-6. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do
+6. If your `wp-admin` folder is not publicly accessible, make sure to check our [knowledge base](https://docs.wp-slimstat.com/) to see if there's anything else you need to do

 ## Please note
 * If you decide to uninstall Slimstat Analytics, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.
-* If you are upgrading from a version prior to 4.0, please install version 4.0 first to upgrade the database structure and download the new Geolocation data.
+* If you are upgrading from a version prior to 4.0, please [install version 4.0](https://downloads.wordpress.org/plugin/wp-slimstat.4.0.zip) first to upgrade the database structure and download the new Geolocation data.

 ## Frequently Asked Questions